-“But ALL Asians love bubble tea!” a friend of mine insisted the other day, when I confided that I wasn’t really into one of the greatest Asian phenomena after Psy.
-Trust me, I really, really wanted to like bubble tea, and the last couple of years I’ve tried it at several different places in many different countries.
+“But ALL Asians love bubble tea!” a friend of mine (also Asian) insisted the other day, when I confided that I wasn’t really into one of the greatest Asian phenomena after Psy.
+Trust me, I really, really want to like bubble tea, and the last couple of years I’ve tried it at several different places in many different countries.
 There has been a slight progress, but the big break through never came.
 Not until yesterday, when I went with friend and bubble tea buff Meera to The Mad Hatter Bubble Tea Emporium at Skt.
 Hans Torv in Copenhagen.

 As I’ve explained earlier, my main objection against bubble tea concerns the chewy, bland-tasting tapioca pearls, so when we arrived at Mad Hatter, I asked the guy behind the counter (who turned out to be one of the owners), if there was a way around them.
 It’s probably like asking a sushi chef if there’s a way around raw fish, but he just smiled and told me about popping boba, which is another kind of bubble tea pearls.
 They are usually fruit-flavored and a very thin membrane surrounds the liquid core, so they “pop” when you bite them.